 Prophesies evoked from strongest wine.

-Vines tend to dig in wherever it can in order to get a strong foothold and assure its own growth.
+Vines tend to dig in wherever they can in order to get a strong foothold and assure their own growth.
 A great metaphor for life – but be aware that most vines can be a bit prickly.
 Thus it can also mean healing and protection as well as celebration and abundance.

 Ogham Vine Healing Properties